superdrdood/veizy11ty/posts/2019/07/njpw-g1-climax-29-night-11/index.md

   - "wrestling"
 layout: layouts/post.njk
 coverImage: "NJPW-G129-11.jpg"
+excerpt: "Back to the A block with Night 11 of G1 Climax 29."
 ---
 Back to the A block with Night 11 of G1 Climax 29.

 ## Hirooki Goto & Yoshi-Hashi & Yota Tsuji vs Tomohiro Ishii & Tomoaki Honma & Yuya Uemura